william-iclight/Cycles.Finance/README.md

 **Notes**
 - The basic unit of ICP in canister is e8s, 1 icp = 10^8 e8s;
-- The ICP/Cycles rate for the IC network changes dynamically and is pegged to the XDR value, 1 XDR = 10^12 cycles (value approx. 1.4 USD).
+- The ICP/Cycles rate on IC network changes dynamically and is pegged to the XDR value, 1 XDR = 10^12 cycles (value approx. 1.4 USD).
-- - The ICP/Cycles rate for this canister is automatically formed by the market and may deviate from other markets.
+- - The ICP/Cycles rate on this canister is automatically formed by the market and may deviate from other markets.
-- Interaction with this canister requires your `ICP account Principal` and `Cycles wallet account Principal`, please note the difference between the two.
+- Your `ICP account principal` and `Cycles wallet account principal` are used to interact with this canister, please note the difference between them.

 ### Query ICP/Cycles price
 ````